 You DO NOT need a ticket to get into Prague Castle.

-Actually, the castle is a big collection of buildings.
+Actually, the castle is a large collection of buildings.
 To "get in" you just have to go through security like everyone else.
 That's free.

 If you want to enter all the buildings within the castle grounds, then you need to buy a ticket.